Supercooling

 Supercooling (Wikipedia)

 Supercooling, also known as undercooling, is the process of lowering the temperature of a liquid below its freezing point without it becoming a solid.
-It is achieved in the absence of a seed crystal or nucleus around which a crystal structure can form.
+As per the established international definition, supercooling means ‘cooling a substance below the normal freezing point without solidification’ While it can be achieved by different physical means, the postponed solidification is most often due to the absence of seed crystals or nuclei around which a crystal structure can form.
 The supercooling of water can be achieved without any special techniques other than chemical demineralization, down to −48.3 °C (−54.9 °F).
 Supercooled water can occur naturally, for example in the atmosphere, animals or plants.

 Supercooled water, still in liquid state